rwaldron/tc39-notes/es7/2016-11/nov-29.md

 JHD: This could start off a chain of calls to .then.
 To run the code on the same tick and return a Promise, so it's different from Promise.resolve().then().

-_DIscussion about what the semantics of the job loop are_
+_Discussion about what the semantics of the job loop are_

 JHD: This avoids creating an immediately invoked async function, avoids the Promise constructor, etc.